openhab-scripters/openhab-helper-libraries/Sphinx/Contributing/Writing Docs.rst

       WARNING: autodoc: failed to import module 'date' from module 'core'; the following exception was raised:
       No module named 'org'

-    You may encounter a case where excluding an entire module is not possible.
+    You may encounter a case where excluding an entire package is not possible.
     For example, in this library's ``core``, it loads an automation scope from openHAB.
 This scope must be loaded at runtime and so does not exist if you simply import ``core.jsr223``.
-So when other packages in the core try to import ``core.jsr223.scope`` it produces errors, but excluding ``core`` would result in the module as a whole being ignored.
-When you need to exclude only a specific package you can add it to the ``MOCK_MODULES`` list.
+So when other packages in the core try to import ``core.jsr223.scope`` it produces errors, but excluding ``core`` would result in the entire package being ignored.
+When you need to exclude only a specific module you can add it to the ``MOCK_MODULES`` list.

 Formatting